-Delta Cycle, Swagman, Dero, and Saris offer multi-bike stands with capacities ranging from 2-6 bicycles, and if you need more than that, Swagman and Dero’s commercial series offer racks with a capacity of up to 20 bikes.
+Delta Cycle, Swagman, Dero, Feedback Sports, and Saris offer multi-bike stands with capacities ranging from 2-8 bicycles.
+Feedback Sports’ A-Frame Storage Stand while specifically designed for events is a lightweight and easy to set up solution for storing multiple bikes.
+If you need more than that, Swagman and Dero’s commercial series offer racks with a capacity of up to 20 bikes.
 Home bike racks range in price from $40 USD to over $400 USD depending on your needs.

 The Saris CycleGlide mounts 4 bikes upside-down on the ceiling by their bottom wheels.
 At $245 USD, it’s actually quite affordable for its unit capacity, and it frees up the floor space for the rest of your projects.
 This is a great option for families or individuals with multiple bikes who also need to park a car or a canoe in the garage.
 It’s more work to install than a floor rack, but the free space is probably worth it in the long run.

 The Bike Shelf, photo courtesy of Knife and Saw